2025–26 FC Kudrivka season: Season summary

 Initially the club opted to use the stadium Slavutych-Arena in Zaporizhzhia for their home matches in the Ukrainian Premier League.
 At the end it chose the Obolon Arena.
 On 25 June Mykyta Teplyakov left the club after his contract expired.
 The club has announced the list of sparring partners with which it will prepare for its debut in Ukrainian Premier League.
 The club's president, Roman Solodarenko, admitted that he intends to be part of the starting lineup of his team during the season.
 On 23 July 2025 the club extended the contract of Roman Hahun.
 In July 2025 FC Kudrivka announced the signing of Oleksiy Husiev on loan from Dynamo Kyiv.
 On 13 September 2025, Oleksiy Husiev was called up by the Ukraine under-20 team for the 2025 FIFA U-20 World Cup.
 In October 2025 also Ivan Losenko was called up by the Ukraine under-21 team for the Qualitication.
 At the end of October, Denys Bezborodko was suspended from the first team and sent to the reserve team.
+During the winter transfers, the club released Kyrylo Matvyeyev.
+In February 2026 the club announced that will play its home games in Avanhard Stadium.
+On 4 May 2026 Vasyl Baranov was sacked as coach of the club and replaced by Oleksandr Protchenko.

+With the new coach, the team earned 6 points, losing against Kolos Kovalivka and winning against Rukh Lviv and LNZ Cherkasy, managing to play for the possibility of the play-offs on the last day against Dynamo Kyiv on the last day.

+On May 21, 2026, Jair Collahuazo left the team's training camp without permission and has already left Ukraine, reportedly due to the club's salary arrears, which exceeded two months.